Eena

 “I

-hate you!” she hissed, angry that he was now passed out and not awake for her
+hate you!” she seethed, angry that he had passed out and was no longer awake

 “Hey,